-The Ministry for Primary Industries responsible for monitoring animal populations for influenza and responding to outbreaks in animals.
-The Ministry for Primary Industries will also report to the World Organisation for Animal Health, the international veterinary agency responsible for international animal health issues.
+MAF Biosecurity New Zealand is the business unit within the Ministry of Agriculture and Forestry responsible for monitoring animal populations for influenza and responding to outbreaks in animals.
+MAF Biosecurity New Zealand will also report to the World Organisation for Animal Health, the international veterinary agency responsible for international animal health issues.

-The Ministry for Primary Industries is the lead agency for planning for and responding to an outbreak of highly pathogenic influenza in animal species.
+MAF Biosecurity New Zealand is the lead agency for planning for and responding to an outbreak of highly pathogenic influenza in animal species.
 It also has a role in the response phase to human pandemic influenza.
-In particular, Ministry for Primary Industries is responsible for:
+In particular, MAF Biosecurity New Zealand is responsible for:

-• surveillance of influenza in animals

-- responding with investigation and laboratory diagnosis to public enquiries about sick animals, including through the pest and exotic disease hotline - preparing technical and other information on influenza in animals - preparing technical response policies considering such matters as detection, vaccination, culling and disposal - establishing and implementing import health standards to control the risk of notifiable influenza in animals entering New Zealand through the importation of animal material.
+- surveillance of influenza in animals - responding with investigation and laboratory diagnosis to public enquiries about sick animals, including through the pest and exotic disease hotline (0800 80 9966) - preparing technical and other information on influenza in animals - preparing technical response policies considering such matters as detection, vaccination, culling and disposal - establishing and implementing import health standards to control the risk of notifiable influenza in animals entering New Zealand through the importation of animal material.